-6.1.3 Typhoid/paratyphoid Fever:
+6.1.4 Typhoid/paratyphoid Fever

-High, mitigated to Low: Unmitigated health risk to U.S. personnel was High year round.
-Risk was typically highest following spring floods.
+Low: Unmitigated health risk to U.S. personnel was low year round.
+Risk was likely elevated during warmer months.
 Typhoid and paratyphoid fever are acquired through the consumption of fecally contaminated food or water.
 The two diseases are clinically similar, and in areas where they are endemic, typhoid typically accounts for 90% of cases.
 Asymptomatic carriers are common with typhoid and contribute to sustained transmission.
 In countries with a mixture of primitive and modern sanitation and hygiene, outbreaks of typhoid fever can occur and may involve all age groups.
 A small number of cases (less than 1% per month attack rate) could occur among unvaccinated personnel consuming local food, water, or ice.
 With appropriate treatment, typhoid and paratyphoid fever are debilitating febrile illnesses typically requiring 1 to 7 days of supportive care, followed by return to duty.